Inverse renormalization group of spin glasses

-To establish the method, we additionally extend the two-lattice matching renormalization group approach~\citep{swecargese,Wilsonbook,PhysRevB.29.4030,PhysRevB.37.7745,arxiv.2205.08156} to the inverse case and we extract two critical exponents.
+To establish the method, we utilize the inversely renormalized configurations to extract two critical exponents based on the Swendsen construction of the renormalization group transformation matrix~\citep{PhysRevLett.42.859} and a two-lattice matching approach~\citep{PhysRevB.37.7745,2302.08459}.
+We additionally observe the emergence of a critical fixed point via the convergence of the critical exponents using a method originally proposed by Swendsen and Krinsky~\citep{PhysRevLett.43.177}.
 We conclude by outlining how to incorporate numerical exactness within inverse renormalization group methods of disordered systems, thus opening up the opportunity to explore a sustainable and energy-efficient generation of exact configurations for increasing lattice volumes without the use of dedicated supercomputers.

 \paragraph*{ Transitioning to overlap configurations.---}

 We consider the three-dimensional Edwards-Anderson model with helical boundary conditions and two replicas $\sigma$, $\tau$ which comprise spins $s$, $t$.
 The system is described by the two-replica Hamiltonian: